-Discuss ways that, as a country, we can nurture good relations with other countries.
-Identify cultural practice

-Write a paragraph

-- Identify factors that can lead to the breaking of ties between countries. - Describe some of the possible consequences of the breaking of ties between countries. - Identify and discuss ways in which shared values and skills help in fostering good relations among countries and peoples. - Discuss and give reasons Jamaica should maintain its relationships with other organisations and within the global context. - Learn about the benefits that are derived from maintaining relationships with other countries - Write for practical purposes, e.g. Letter to persuade, inform. - Identify Jamaican sports personalities and their influence in enhancing Jamaica's relationship with other countries

-Aspects of Jamaican Culture FQ1

-- Understand the concept of culture - Discuss the key aspects and features of the Jamaican culture - Learn about the different types of food that represent Jamaica's culture. - Describe special activities they participate in, to celebrate national days and events. - Develop an interest in learning the words of the National Anthem, the National Pledge and the National Song. - Understand what is meant by the phrase 'Out of Many One People' - Distinguish between Creole and SJE, recognizing that language changes according to situation. - Listen to and retell Jamaican stories.
+Critical Objectives Key Skills FQ4 Write a paragraph Discuss ways that, as a country, we can nurture good relations with other countries.
+Explain about food Identify factors that can lead to the breaking of ties between countries.
+Create food display table Describe some of the possible consequences of the breaking of Collect data ties between countries.
+Identify and discuss ways in which Construct graph shared values and skills help in fostering good relations among countries and peoples.
+Discuss and give reasons Jamaica should maintain its relationships Explain sale of Jamaican items aboard with other organisations and within the global context.
+Learn about the benefits that are derived from maintaining relationships with other countriesWrite for practical purposes, e.g. Letter to persuade, inform. personalities and their influence in enhancing Jamaica's Compare musical instruments relationship with other countries Write sentences Aspects of Jamaican Culture FQ1 Discuss meaning of poem Understand the concept of culture Discuss the key aspects and features of the Jamaican culture Learn about the different types of food that represent Jamaica's culture.
+Describe special activities they participate in, to celebrate national days and events.
+Develop an interest in learning the words of the National Anthem, the National Pledge and the National Song.
+Understand what is meant by the phrase 'Out of Many One People'